viviannnl/mycourses_search/README.md

 ## Usage

-1. Click the extension icon in your Chrome toolbar
+1. Click the extension icon in your Chrome toolbar while on a MyCourses recordings page
 2. Type your search query in the search box
-3. Results will appear automatically as you type:
-   - Slide results show the slide number and matching content
-   - Transcript results show timestamps and matching content
-4. Click on any result to jump to that specific slide or video timestamp
+3. The extension will:
+   - Find all available recording dates
+   - Search through each recording's transcript
+   - Display matches organized by lecture date
+4. Results update in real-time as each recording is processed

 ## File Structure